lmadevtools/Project_For_Odoo_DB/README.md

     ° read only. stock move should not be modified after creation.

 8) Using @patch to works with mock (fake object to avoid connecting to the true DB)
-9)
-10) In test_inventory the patch replace all the class DBConnector whren Inventory import it (so Inventory thinks it use a true DBConnector but in reality it is a complete mock. all method (connect, execute, commit and disconnect) are automatically mockek in test_db_connector we replace only the function connect from psycopg2 in the module db_connector (we only mock the network layer. so DBconnector is real but when he tries to call psycopg2.connect to join PostGreSQL, he get a mock instead)
+9) In test_inventory the patch replace all the class DBConnector when Inventory import it (so Inventory thinks it use a true DBConnector but in reality it is a complete mock. all method (connect, execute, commit and disconnect) are automatically mocked in test_db_connector we replace only the function connect from psycopg2 in the module db_connector (we only mock the network layer. so DBconnector is real but when he tries to call psycopg2.connect to join PostGreSQL, he get a mock instead)

 <pre>